taimos/dvalin/README.md

 To use the AWS push implementation provide configurations containing the ARN of the platform application in SNS.

-* `aws.pushApplicationARN.GCM` - the ARN of the GCM application
+* `aws.push.applicationarn.gcm` - the ARN of the GCM application
-* `aws.pushApplicationARN.APNS` - the ARN of the APNS application
+* `aws.push.applicationarn.apns` - the ARN of the APNS application
-* `aws.pushApplicationARN.APNS_SANDBOX` - the ARN of the APNS_SANDBOX application
+* `aws.push.applicationarn.apns.sandbox` - the ARN of the APNS_SANDBOX application

 ## monitoring